Type to search posts and projects to navigate

 Key Performance Considerations

-To implement MCP in your own production system, consider these performance best practices:
+To run a context layer like this in your own production system, consider these performance best practices:

 def __init__(self, context_manager: ContextManager):